Skip to main content

 ROI Analysis

-Graduates of CUNY Bernard M Baruch College have a strong return on investment.
-The median debt for students is $11,512.
-One year after graduation, the median earnings are $51,920, which is more than seven times the in-state tuition cost of $7,464.
-Five years after graduation, median earnings increase to $61,542, and ten years after graduation, the median earnings are $75,971.
+One year after graduation, Baruch College graduates earn a median of $51,920, which is more than six times the in-state tuition cost of $7,464.
+Five years after graduation, earnings increase to $61,542, and ten years after graduation, earnings reach $75,971.
+The median debt for graduates is $11,512, and 12% of students receive financial aid.

 Generated from College Scorecard & IPEDS data